 Today, we answer the call and are committed to addressing the fundamental issues of racism in our country.
 Within the CSD community and NSSLHA, we can overcome these issues by increasing our cultural competence, cultural humility, and sensitivity, as well as embracing diversity and inclusion—and putting into action steps for change.

 Many goals and objectives of our 2020–2022 Strategic Plan are dedicated to addressing cultural competency, cultural humility, diversity, and inclusion.
 Below are the strategic initiatives directly related to these goals and objectives; established by National NSSLHA's Executive Council, to be addressed between 2020-2022:

 This new National NSSLHA webinar series will foster discussions related to addressing racism and oppression within CSD education:

-Our next Raw Conversation will be held in November 2020.
+Our next Raw Conversation, Be the Change You Want to See, will be held on November 4, 2020.
+Register today!

 We're also committed to using National NSSLHA platforms—like the NSSLHA Blog and our social media channels—to share even more stories from students who are Black, Indigenous, and People of Color (BIPOC) to amplify their voices and create ongoing conversations and action.

 If you are a BIPOC student who would like to become a NSSLHA Blog contributor, please let us know through our Blogger Application.

 We have a lot of work ahead of us . . . and the above list of initiatives is not where it stops.
 We use the Strategic Plan as a guide to move NSSLHA forward, but it does not hinder us from doing more.
 This webpage will be updated as we develop more resources, plans-of-action, and initiatives.